El Potrero Chico Rock Climbing

 Development of the area began in the late 80's by the likes of Jeff Jackson, Alex Catlin, Kevin Gallagher, Hank Caylor, Tony Faucett, Rick Watson, Craig McCudden, Curtis Mai, Todd McCray, Ed Wright, Dane Bass, and a host of Austin climbers.
 But it was Kurt "The General" Smith and Elaina Arenz that really put the place on the map by the late '90s.

 The climbing is about a ten-minute walk up the road from the accommodations.
 Pretty much everything is bolted, but some may opt for a light supplemental trad rack.
-Fifteen or so quickdraws and one (sometimes two) 60-meter ropes is usually enough.
-Ninety percent of the routes are less than thirty meters and only require one sixty-meter rope to get up and down.
-A few routes are best done with a 70-meter rope (Dope Ninja, Will the Wolf Survive?, and La Ola, to name a few).
+Fifteen or so quickdraws and one (sometimes two) 70-meter ropes is adequate for most everything.
+Bring extra draws if linking pitches.

 So all you need to bring climbing is some sunscreen, hat and a little water.
 It was eighty degrees last February.
 I would also bring some warm weather clothes as well.
 It can get chilly if a storm or clouds roll in.
 Many of the climbs are right off the road or a short five-minute approach.
 Many of the climbs are ten pitches or more in length which makes for a really fun day.
 There are enough classic climbs in the Potrero area to keep you busy for a good week to ten-day vacation, unless you are Michael Reardon.
 The bolts are generally good and runouts are scarce.
 Most belays are well bolted.
 There are also two spires that you can do a Tyrolean traverse between for some spicy action.
 The rock is limestone, but much more solid than in Thailand and the biggest fear is falling into a cactus.

 On your day(s) off there are some really fun things to do.
 The town of Hidalgo is a mile walk or five minutes by car down the hill from the climbing ranches and has a central market twice a week where you can do your food shopping as well as pick up all sorts of stuff from T-shirts to CDs.
 It is like being at the fair.
-Hidalgo also has a grocery store.
-Ask someone at the climbing ranch to help you find it.
+Hidalgo also has a grocery store and cafe right beside each other.
+Ask someone at the climbing ranch to help you find them.

 Quinta La Pagoda